University

 Next start date

-Expected Feb 2024
+Expected

-The Bachelor of Social Sciences (BSocSc) will challenge your thinking about the world and the people who live in it.
+The BSocSc will challenge your thinking about the world and the people who live in it.
 The degree focuses on contemporary social issues, the ways in which humans interact with these issues and how such actions can be monitored and modified.

-Career opportunities
+Career Opportunities

 Entry requirements vary from country to country.

-You can apply if you have international academic qualification equivalent to NCEA University Entrance.
+Students can apply if they have international academic qualification equivalent to NCEA University Entrance.
 All applications will be considered on a case-by-case basis.
 For more details, please visit university website.

 Disclaimer